freenas/freenas-docs/userguide/tn_vcenter.rst

    system in the HA pair.

-To configure the vCenter plugin for a secure connection, click :menuselection:`vCenter --> vCenter Auxiliary Settings` in the left tree.
+The vCenter plugin can be configured for a secure connection by clicking :menuselection:`vCenter --> vCenter Auxiliary Settings` in the left tree.
 In the screen shown in :numref:`Figure %s <vcenter2>`, check the